Pierre Darbos: Biography

 After an elimination in the round of 32 in 1965, Darbos chose to return to his training club.
 On his return, he fights the 1966 final lost to SU Agen, and loses two years later the final of the Challenge against his former teammates RC Narbonne.
 He nevertheless obtained consolation by winning the Challenge final the following season, at the expense of FC Grenoble.
 Eager to join the France team for the Springbok tour, he follows a suitable training program, but is not called.

 After a demonstration in front of the members of the French Rugby Federation, in the context of a confrontation on the ground of Fumel to celebrate the inauguration of their new stadium, Pierre Darbos is called the following day in honorary selection for a meeting against a selection Romanian, played in Bucharest in November 1969.
-A few weeks later, he was finally selected in the national team, receiving his first international cape on December 14 during the annual confrontation against Romania; Darbos and the France team won 14-9 in Tarbes.
+A few weeks later, he was finally selected in the national team, receiving his first international cape on December 14 during the annual confrontation against Romania; Darbos and the France team won 14–9 in Tarbes.
 Darbos also shares his first selection with another player from Acquire, Jean-Pierre Bastiat.
 He finally ended his playing career a year later, having won one last time the Challenge Yves du Manoir, this time against Stade Toulousain, as a substitute.

-For his professional reconversion, he moved to Bayonne with Anne Darbos, his wife, occupying the position of commercial director of the local brand Lapeyre group.
+For his professional reconversion, he moved to Bayonne with his wife Anne, occupying the position of commercial director of the local brand Lapeyre group.

-He died on November 18, 2017 in Pau, at the age of 77.
+He died on November 18, 2017, in Pau, at the age of 77.